 The original lawsuit was put on hold pending the outcome of the bankruptcy case by Chrysler, LLC, which now has been settled.

 “Our clients are angry and they are scared.
 This danger has been known about since 1998, yet a decade later major questions have yet to be answered.
 Those who created the problem have yet to assume full responsibility.
-Our lawsuit begins the process of holding the wrongdoers responsible for their disregard of the health and safety of these residents and the community,” said Leah Barron, environmental attorney with Janet, Jenner & Suggs.
+Our lawsuit begins the process of holding the wrongdoers responsible for their disregard of the health and safety of these residents and the community,” said Rob Jenner with Janet, Jenner & Suggs.

 Robert Jenner brings to the My Advocates medical and legal team more than 26 years experience representing injured consumers nation-wide against the manufacturers of dangerous prescription drugs, defective medical devices, tainted blood products, and other unsafe products.
 Mr. Jenner has been honored by his peers for inclusion in “The Best Lawyers in America” and “Maryland’s Super Lawyers”(named in Top 50).
 READ FULL BIO